core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 * Data-to-time binding

+Availability means that services and information must be available when needed.
 "Data-to-data binding" is e.g., binding of responses to a request or binding of data fragments to each other.
 "Data-to-space binding" is the binding of data to an absolute or relative point in space (i.e., a location) and may